 Stephanie Cook handles a wide variety of litigation matters including probate and trust litigation, fiduciary litigation, and contested guardianship cases.
-She was named a Thomas Reuters Super Lawyers Rising Star in 2015 by a selection process that rates attorneys based upon a comprehensive three-part review process and is limited to no more than five percent of Florida’s attorneys.
-She was also named as an “Up and Comer” in Florida Trend Magazine’s Legal Elite for 2016.
+She was named a Thomson Reuters Super Lawyers Rising Star in 2015, 2016 and 2017 and a Florida Super Lawyer in 2019 and 2020, by a selection process that rates attorneys based upon a comprehensive three-part review process and is limited to no more than five percent of Florida’s attorneys.
+She was also nominated for Florida Trend Magazine’s Legal Elite in 2017 and 2019.

 Stephanie is admitted to the Florida Bar, and she is also admitted to practice in the federal court before the U.S. District Court for the Middle District of Florida.
 She is a member of the Orange County Bar Association.
-She also serves on the Probate Law and Procedure Committee for the Florida Bar’s Real Property, Probate and Trust Law Section.
-In addition, Stephanie serves on the Orange County Judicial Relations Committee.
+She also serves on the Probate Law and Procedure Committee, Probate and Trust Litigation Committee, and the Guardianship, Power of Attorneys and Advance Directives for the Florida Bar’s Real Property, Probate and Trust Law Section.
+In addition, Stephanie is active in the Orange County Bar Estate Guardianship Trust Section Committee.

 Living in the Dr. Phillips area of southwest Orlando, Stephanie and her husband Randy Cook are members of First Baptist Church of Orlando.
 She enjoys spending time with her husband and children, including time at the beach.